piber-dev/zealy-prop/README.md

     - Mission review:
       - Missions should be reviewed within two weeks, with an internal goal of one week or less.
     - Mission create:
       - A minimum of one technical, one social, and one design-related mission should be created monthly.
+Many of the missions will be created to try to directly benefit the community structure by tracking and funneling users to different community programs and e.g. helping test different features or developing useful applications.
+Some missions might be exclusive to sub-sections of the community, such as the Akash Insiders.
     - Payroll & payments:
       - Responsible for paying payroll, rewards, and miscellaneous payments on time.
       - Documents all miscellaneous payments in a spreadsheet, grouping together payments such as monthly reward payments that are documented elsewhere (e.g. when a rewards list is published showing where all payments go).